-5.3.2 Public Participation in Transportation Proceedings Work to create pathways for CBOs and other intervenors to be able to better participate and provide feedback for proceedings and programs related to transportation network companies (TNCs), autonomous vehicles (AVs), charter-party carriers (TCPs), passenger stage corporates (PSGs), and vessel common carriers (VCCs) Consumer Protection & Enforcement Division and Administrative Law Judge Division Transportation Licensing & Analysis 1- Explore opportunities to expand Intervenor Compensation Program (ICOMP) for purposes of funding participation in transportation proceedings 2- Work with Poor o identify CBOs for ESJ communities and proactively engage them to participate through CPUC's public comment options and transportation proceedings 5.4.1 Engage and Serve Communities with Access and Functional Needs Work with AFN representatives to better understand key issues, collaborate with communities with AFN, and serve their needs in CPUC regulatory policy.
+5.3.2 Public Participation in Transportation Proceedings Work to create pathways for CBOs and other intervenors to be able to better participate and provide feedback for proceedings and programs related to transportation network companies (TNCs), autonomous vehicles (AVs), charter-party carriers (TCPs), passenger stage corporates (PSGs), and vessel common carriers (VCCs) Consumer Protection & Enforcement Division and Administrative Law Judge Division Transportation Licensing & Analysis 1- Explore opportunities to expand Intervenor Compensation Program (ICOMP) for purposes of funding participation in transportation proceedings 2- Work with PAO to identify CBOs for ESJ communities and proactively engage them to participate through CPUC's public comment options and transportation proceedings 5.4.1 Engage and Serve Communities with Access and Functional Needs Work with AFN representatives to better understand key issues, collaborate with communities with AFN, and serve their needs in CPUC regulatory policy.
 Safety Policy Division Security & Resilience 1 - Continue with baseline work within Safety Policy Division; 2 - Determine overlapping proceeding work and/or outcomes with ESJ priorities 3 - Determine which CPUC regulatory policies at year 1 and year 2 serve the needs of individuals and communities with AFN.
 5.4.2 Bolster CPUC's Tribal Land Transfer Policy Via a rulemaking process, revisit the Tribal Land Transfer Policy and ensure lessons learned thus far ensure that tribal communities can maximize benefits and opportunities available.
 Executive Office Executive Office - Tribal Advisor 1- Open rulemaking to consider key questions in updating the Policy 2- Ensure a diversity of tribal perspectives are included in the rulemaking process 3- Maximize opportunities for tribes to take advantage of the Policy

 Goal 6 Goal 6: Enhance enforcement to ensure safety and consumer protection for ESJ communities.
-(10 Action Items) 6.1 Protect ESJ Consumers 6.1.1 TEAM/CHANGES Program Updates Have TEAM/CHANGES contractor present to the Low-Income Oversight Board (LIOB) annually to offer on-the-ground perspectives of customers with Limited English Proficiency (LEP).
-News & Outreach Office News & Outreach Office 1- Work with LIOB to set briefing on calendar 2 - Prepare presentation and post online for remote access 3- Consider other venues and opportunities to share insights 6.1.2 Strategize Use of Consumer Affairs Data in ESJ Policies Work with ESJ liaisons to determine if and how Consumer Affairs Branch (CAB) data can contribute to and inform ESJ policies.
+(10 Action Items) 6.1 Protect ESJ Consu umers Have TEAM/CHANGES present to the Low-Income Oversight Board (LIOB) annually to offer on-the-ground perspectives of customers with Limited English Proficiency (LEP).
+Have TEAM/CHANGES contractor present to the Low-Income Oversight Board (LIOB) annually to offer on-the-ground perspectives of customers with Limited English Proficiency (LEP).
+News & Outreach Office News & Outreach Office Outreach Office 1- Work with LIOB to set briefing on calendar 2 - Preparation and post online for remote access 3-Consider other venues and opportunities to share insignment.
+6.1.2 Strategize Use of Consumer Affairs Data in ESJ Policies Work with ESJ liaisons to determine if and how Consumer Affairs Branch (CAB) data can contribute to and inform ESJ policies.
 Cross-Commission News & Outreach Office 1- CAB will present to ESJ liaisons and explain the type of data that is collected 2 - ESJ Liaisons and CAB will brainstorm whether this data could contribute to any existing or future ESJ policies at the CPUC